 The Revised Proposed Action components are provided in more detail by highway segment in Table 1.2-2.
-Figure Set A (Existing and Proposed ROW), at the end of this draft Revised EA, includes graphic representations of the existing ROW, proposed ROW acquisitions/ relinquishments, and cut and fill limits of the Revised Proposed Action over aerial photographs.
+Figure Set A (Existing and Proposed ROW) includes graphic representations of the existing ROW, proposed ROW acquisitions/relinquishments, and cut and fill limits of the Revised Proposed Action over aerial photographs.